Missing fundamental: Explanation

 The GCD of the frequency of all harmonics is the fundamental (dashed).

 A low pitch (also known as the pitch of the missing fundamental or virtual pitch) can sometimes be heard when there is no apparent source or component of that frequency.
 This perception is due to the brain interpreting repetition patterns that are present.

 It was once thought that this effect was because the missing fundamental was replaced by distortions introduced by the physics of the ear.
 However, experiments subsequently showed that when a noise was added that would have masked these distortions had they been present, listeners still heard a pitch corresponding to the missing fundamental, as reported by J. C. R. Licklider in 1954.
 It is now widely accepted that the brain processes the information present in the overtones to calculate the fundamental frequency.
 The precise way in which it does so is still a matter of debate, but the processing seems to be based on an autocorrelation involving the timing of neural impulses in the auditory nerve.
 However, it has long been noted that any neural mechanisms which may accomplish a delay (a necessary operation of a true autocorrelation) have not been found.
 At least one model shows a temporal delay to be unnecessary to produce an autocorrelation model of pitch perception, appealing to phase shifts between cochlear filters; however, earlier work has shown that certain sounds with a prominent peak in their autocorrelation function do not elicit a corresponding pitch percept, and that certain sounds without a peak in their autocorrelation function nevertheless elicit a pitch.
 Autocorrelation can thus be considered, at best, an incomplete model.

 The pitch of the missing fundamental, usually at the greatest common divisor of the frequencies present, is not, however, always perceived.
 Research conducted at Heidelberg University shows that, under narrow stimulus conditions with a small number of harmonics, the general population can be divided into those who perceive missing fundamentals, and those who primarily hear the overtones instead.
 This was done by asking subjects to judge the direction of motion (up or down) of two complexes in succession.
 The authors used structural MRI and MEG to show that the preference for missing fundamental hearing correlated with left-hemisphere lateralization of pitch perception, where the preference for spectral hearing correlated with right-hemisphere lateralization, and those who exhibited the latter preference tended to be musicians.

-In Parsing the Spectral Envelope: Toward a General Theory of Vocal Tone Color (2016) by Ian Howell, He wrote that although not everyone can hear the missing fundamentals, noticing them can be taught and learned.
-D. Robert Ladd et al. have a related study that claims that most people can switch from listening for the pitch from the harmonics that are evident to finding these pitches spectrally.
+A 2013 study by D. Robert Ladd et al. finds that sensitivity to perceive missing fundamental varies across individuals.